dantim1997/PDP-Assignments-630259/README.md

 ## A
 What the probability is that a person survives based on their sex and class

+## B
+What the provability is that a child survided based on their age and class

 ## C
 How much people payed for each class, based on the expection of fare.